 The Cards tab gives you a few options that you can use to configure your Kanban board.

 If you estimate the amount of time that is required to finish each task, you can display estimations on the board.
-Use the Estimation Field setting to select which field is used to store estimations in your projects.
+Use the Current estimation field and Original estimation field settings to select which fields are used to store estimation values in your projects.
 This lets you show and update estimations directly on each card.

 You can also set the color scheme that is used to highlight cards on the board.
 For Kanban boards, we suggest that you color cards based on the Kanban state.
 When you create a project with the Kanban template, the Kanban State field is added to your project automatically.
 This field stores the current state of the issue as either Blocked or Ready to pull.
 The Kanban State field has a default color scheme.
 Issues that are blocked are pink.
 Issues that are ready to pull are gray.
 You can update the color scheme for this custom field on the Edit Project page.